 Seema N. Patel

-Seema N. Patel serves as the Clinical Director for the East Bay Community Law Center and is also a Lecturer at UC Berkeley School of Law.
-Prior to this role, she served as the Deputy Director of San Francisco’s Office of Labor Standards Enforcement, focusing on enforcing labor and workers’ rights laws.
+Seema N. Patel serves as the Clinical Director for the East Bay Community Law Center and is a Lecturer at UC Berkeley School of Law.
+She has extensive experience in labor standards enforcement, immigrant workers' rights, and has worked in various capacities including Deputy Director of San Francisco’s Office of Labor Standards Enforcement and Senior Advisor to the White House Initiative on Asian Americans and Pacific Islanders.

 Steve Castleman